AwarenssHealthApp/AwarenessHealthApp/README.md

 * A form to help contribute to our pool of resources
 * Light and dark mode viewing with the click of a button
 * Cypress testing to test user flows
-* Responsive and Responsible - can be used on all screen sizes with considerations for tabbing, color choices, and button sizing for ease of UX
+* Responsive design, lighthouse, color picker and font were all used to maintain accessibility; Our app can be used on all screen sizes with considerations for tabbing, color choices, and button sizing for ease of UX
 * Circle CI for build automation, testing and deployment of the app

 ## Link